 - 4 ounces blue cheese crumbles

 - Lightly grease a baking sheet.
 Preheat oven to 375 degrees F.

 - Slice each baguette into approximately 20 slices.
 Lay slices on baking sheet and brush tops with olive oil.
 Bake for about 5 minutes or until lightly browned and toasted.

 - While bread is toasting, create your blue cheese spread.
 Place mascarpone and blue cheese crumbles in a bowl and blend them together with a hand mixer on medium.
 Season with salt and pepper, to taste.
 Set aside.

 - Cut grapes in quarters, lengthwise.
 Set aside grapes.

-- When bread is toasted, remove from oven and allow to cool slightly.
-Spread top of each bread with the blue cheese spread (about 1/2 – 1 tablespoon, depending on size of bread).
+- When the bread is toasted, remove from oven and allow to cool slightly.
+Spread top of each bread with the blue cheese spread (about 1/2 – 1 tablespoon, depending on the size of bread).
 Place bread slices back into the oven to allow cheese to melt, about 3 minutes.

 - Remove slices from oven and allow to cool slightly.
 Top with about 6 grape pieces.
 Drizzle with honey.
 Place on a plate or serving tray and serve immediately.

 –If your bread slices are wider than mine, you may want to use more than 6 grape slices.
-Use your best judgement.
+Use your best judgment.
 If using more than 6 per slice, or more than 40 baguette slices, you will want to cut more than 40 grapes.